-Lauren Tuckley joined the Center for Research and Fellowships in August 2011, where she is dedicated to designing, developing, and administering transformative co-curricular research and fellowships opportunities for Georgetown University students and young alumni competing for national and international fellowships.
+Lauren Tuckley is the Acting Director of the Center for Research and Fellowships.
+She joined the department in August 2011, then GOFAR, where she is dedicated to designing, developing, and administering transformative co-curricular research programs and mentoring Georgetown University students and young alumni competing for national and international fellowships.

 In 2016, she was the recipient of a Fulbright International Education Administrators award to Korea.
-And in 2017, she was a recipient of the President’s Excellence award.
+And in 2017, she was a recipient of the Georgetown University’s President’s Excellence award.

 Madeleine is a freshman in the School of Foreign Service and grew up in Connecticut, although her family is from Canada.
 She hopes to major in International Politics with a concentration in foreign policy and minors in International Development and Arabic.

 Aside from working at CRF, Madeleine also works part-time as an editor and assistant researcher for quantitative case studies involving entrepreneurship in the Middle East through a freelance employer.
 She is also a weekly writer for the Africa section of Georgetown’s international newspaper The Caravel, and in her free-time, enjoys competitive running.

 Ultimately, Madeleine hopes to work in international development in the Levant region, specifically Jordan and Palestine.

 Valerie is a sophomore in the MSB originally from Olympia, Washington (the other Washington).

 She is majoring in Finance and Marketing and minoring in Environmental Studies.
 Around campus, Valerie is part of the Georgetown Marketing Association as well as the GREEN Club.